You, or someone you care for, may be able to use our Mobile Emergency Care Service (MECS) to help live independently at home.

 How to get a MECS system installed in your home

-To get a MECS system installed, please contact your local social work office or contact us using the details on this page to get a MECS referral form.
+To get a MECS system installed, please contact your local social work office or contact us using the details on this page to request a MECS referral form.

 We will use the information you give us to prioritise your need.
 We want to make sure that we help people who are most vulnerable and in the greatest need.